dvbrennanjv/Cloud-Resume-Project/README.md

 5. **Implement Error Handling in Lambda**
    Use `try/except` blocks or structured error handling in your Lambda functions to avoid silent failures and improve debugging.

-6. **Keep Terraform State hidden**
+6. **Keep Terraform State Hidden**
-   If you're storing terraform state locally, I'd reccomend adding it to your `.gitignore`.
+   If you're storing terraform state locally, I'd strongly reccomend adding it to your `.gitignore`.
 If you're using a remote backend like S3 , I'd limit who has access to that bucket and make sure **encryption** is turned on.
 Terraform state can have sensitive information in it such as ARNs so always a best practice to limit who has access to it.

-7. **Integrate terraform provisioning in pipeline**
+7. **Integrate Terraform Provisioning in Pipeline**
    While I am happy with this project, if I was to go back and start again I'd have a pipeline stage for provisioning our infrastrucutre as well as an optional stage to de-provision everything.
 Benefit of doing it that way allows us to be able to just update our terraform code, push it to github and not have to manually run a terraform apply.
 From a cost savings perspective, we'd be able to easily destory everything whenever we didn't need our website up.

+8. **Tagging Infrastructure**
+   Tagging is a best practice in infrastructure management, especially in production environments.
+I’ve intentionally left out tags, as tagging strategies should be tailored to your organization’s workflow and standards.
+I'd reccomend to define a consistent tagging policy that outlines required tags (e.g., Environment, Owner, CostCenter) and ensures meaningful metadata is applied to all resources for visibility, cost tracking, and governance.

 ---
 # Architecture Diagram